 Alternatively known as rotary screw compressors, these machines use two helical screws or asymmetrical rotors for air compression.
 Since the middle of the 1900s, this famous screw compressor has been used in every stationary application.

 With time, these air compressors have become more economical and widely accepted by various industries.
 Presently, numerous global companies have started using this screw compressor in varying industrial applications for efficient air compression.

-Working method of rotary compressor
+The working method of the rotary compressor

 Talking about the working principles of the rotary compressor, first know about its primary construction.
-For effective functioning of the compressor, there’s a cylinder with an absorption port and an emission port.
+For the effective functioning of the compressor, there’s a cylinder with an absorption port and an emission port.
 The cylinder also consists of a roller inside of it.

 The coolant gets trapped whenever the fluid is introduced into the compartment between the rotor and cylinder.
 As the volume of the chamber starts decreasing, the liquid or air gradually gets compression.
-Finally, the high-powered fluid gets release from the discharge point.
+Finally, the high-powered fluid gets released from the discharge point.